carushi/ParasoR/README.md

 # use float.
 ```

-If you have a trouble about automake setting, please try to type as below.
+If you have a trouble about automake setting, please try a handmade makefile as shown below.

 ```
 cd src